jordwalke/CommonML/README.md

 from a web server, or from local disk.
 It does this by creating the appropriate sym links that your browser's source maps will understand.

-TODO: `js_of_ocaml` should itself be turned into a `CommonML` dependency to remove any need to use the `findlibPackages` field (it's confusing that we even have the notion of "findlib packages") and `package.json` is fully sufficient to do everything we need.
-This is only temporary.

 Compatibility:
 -------------